nicolasdao/jwt-pwd/README.md

 ## Authorizing HTTP Request With a JWT Token (Express)

-The following piece of code assume that a JWT token containing claims `{ firstName:'Nic' }` is passed in each request in the `Authorization` header.
-If the request is successfully authenticated, a new `user` property is added to the `req` object.
+The following piece of code assume that a JWT token containing claims `{ firstName:'Nic' }` is passed to each request in the `Authorization` header.
+If the request is successfully authenticated, a new `claims` property is added to the `req` object.
 That property contains all the claims.
 If, on the contrary, the request fails the authentication handler, then a 403 code is immediately returned.

 ```js
 const Encryption = require('jwt-pwd')